 - PAYG: Pay-as-you-go (PAYG) tax is withheld every time you’re paid.

-Australia has a tax-free threshold, which means that you can earn up to a certain amount of yearly income without paying tax – in the 2015-16 tax year this was $18,200.
+Australia has a tax-free threshold, which means that you can earn up to a certain amount of yearly income without paying tax.

 You will only claim the tax-free threshold from your primary job (the one that earns the most).